openhab/openhab-addons/bundles/org.openhab.binding.revogismartstripcontrol/README.md

 ## Thing Configuration

 You need to know the serial number.
 Usually you can find it on the back.
 The serial number will also be discovered.
 The IP address of the device is also necessary, this address should be set static.
+There's a fallback to broadcast status and switch requests.
+That may be unreliable if you have more than one smart plug in your network.
+They all react on UDP packets.

 ## Channels